kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 #### Validation

-After all profiles are compiled from regexes make sure that they include the ones on the lower levels (all includes default, default includes golden etc.)
+After all profiles are compiled make sure that they include the ones on the lower levels (all includes basic, basic includes golden etc.)
-Make sure that with `default` profile (or the profile chosen for dashboards) all dashboards are populated.
+Make sure that with `basic` profile (or the profile chosen for dashboards) all dashboards are populated.

 Can we somehow track if users are happy with the defined profiles?
 It does not seem like it's feasible, but we will leave our options open to be able to quickly react to feedback.